janzeteachesit/redefining-the-classroom/elem/tinkercad.md

   3. Students enter the Invite Code in the Get Approved box.
 They are added to teacher’s Moderated Kids as approved Tinkercad users.
 Students age 13+ may create their own Tinkercad account and start designing immediately.
 Students age 12 and under will need the Invite Code for instant approval of their accounts.
 - [3D Design Gallery](https://www.tinkercad.com/things/)
 - [Tinkercad Blog - From Mind to Design in Minutes](https://blog.tinkercad.com/)
-- [Part of the Autodesk Family]() In June 2013, Tinkercad became part of Autodesk, joining the 123D family of products.
+- [Part of the Autodesk Family](http://autodesk.com/) Tinkercad became part of Autodesk in 2013.

 # How to use Tinkercad
 ### sign in